openshift/origin/docs/proposals/organizations.md

      An org-admin shouldn't be able to take a project from someone else and they shouldn't be allowed to orphan their own project.
 That means we'd need an offer/request/approval flow.

+ 5. Should cluster/org admins be able to force projects to be created with a name prefix to guarantee uniqueness.

+     This would make it impossible to reasonably transfer a project to new organization.
+I'd be more interested in allowing namespaces to have a local name under an organization that must be unique, but can collide across the cluster.
+Then essentially proxying `/api/v1/organization/<org name>/namespace/<local alias>/pods` to `/api/v1/namespace/<actual namespace name>/pods`.

+ 6. What things can org-admins do?

+ 	There's a list below proposing things.

 ## Organizations